 KCAW’s General Manager is an appointed member of the Local Emergency Planning Commission (LEPC).
 We collaborate with local elected officials, emergency services personnel, community groups, and local infrastructure operators to make sure that Raven Radio not only provides essential support in times of emergencies, but also creates practical plans in advance of events.
-We will be partnering with the Sitka Fire Department for their mass evacuation drill in April 2020.

 3. What impact did your key initiatives and partnerships have in your community?
 Describe any known measurable impact, such as increased awareness, learning or understanding about particular issues.
 Describe indicators of success, such as connecting people to needed resources or strengthening conversational ties across diverse neighborhoods.
 Did a partner see an increase in requests for related resources?
 Please include direct feedback from a partner(s) or from a person(s) served.

 KCAW members are listeners, volunteers, donors and programmers.
 KCAW is a hub for community engagement, which is a key factor of health for any community.
 KCAW listeners can participate in important dialogues about issues that are deeply affecting our community.
 They bring their voices and their diverse community experiences to the KCAW broadcast and to the world through our website.
 KCAW encourages and makes possible deep engagement and dialogue that is vital to the health of our community.